UC-Berkeley-I-School/README/policies/Granting_repo_access.md

 ## Repo access lifecyle

-It is appropriate for faculty, staff and students to have access to this GitHub org at various stages in their affiliation with the school, including:
+It is appropriate for faculty, staff and students to have access to this GitHub org at various stages in their affiliation with the School, including:

 * accepted, but not yet enrolled in or teaching classes
 * actively teaching or enrolled in classes
 * on leave
 * alumna or emerita

-However, an individual's access may change depending on their affiliation with the school.
+However, an individual's access may change depending on their affiliation with the School.
 For example, a student might be:

 * invited to join the GitHub org after acceptance into a degree program
 * granted read access to repos before a term starts to read course materials